eve-esa/data-scraping/README.md

 make run args="--analytics-only"
 ```

-The command will print the statistics of the last execution of the ETL pipeline.
+The command will print the statistics of the last execution of the pipeline.
 If you want to restrict the retrieval
 of the statistics to specific scraper(s), you can add the `--scrapers` parameter to the command.
 E.g.:
 ```bash
 make run args="--analytics-only --scrapers IOPScraper"